AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 ### Step 1: Define the MCP Server Instance

-Open your `server.py` file (or create it if you haven’t already), and add the following:
+Open your `server.py` and `main.py` files (or create it if you haven’t already), and add the following:

 ```python
 # server.py